 In 1982 Ryde men’s club won Premier ‘B’ 3rd grade and in 1983 Premier ‘B’ 2nd grade.

 In 1985 all hockey was still being played on natural grass fields.
 Although Homebush synthetic stadium had just been completed at the end of the season, S.H.A. preferred to play all finals on grass.
 On Grand final day, Mother Nature opened the heavens and all games had to be postponed.
 Ryde’s 3rd grade grand final team (Premier ‘B’ div.) were then advised that they were to be playing on the new synthetic mid-week under lights and duly went on to beat Moorebank 3-0 in a memorable match.

 After many years in Premier ‘B’ Ryde Mens were promoted to Premier ‘A’ for the 1987 season finishing in a creditable 6th position, and has stayed in the top division ever since.

 During the 80’s and early 90’s Ryde Women won numerous Premierships in all grades and after originally playing in the Ryde-Eastwood association and the Parramatta association, applied in 1993 for inclusion in the newly formed ‘Women’s Metropolitan League’ to be played wholly at Homebush Stadium.
 Three teams were accepted ‘Metro 2nd, ‘3rd and 4th divisions’.
 In 1995, Ryde won premierships in Metro 2 and 3, (Ryde’s 1st and 2nd grades), and was grand finalist in Metro 4.
 A combined superb effort.

 Throughout the 90’s and into the 21st century, Ryde Men’s, Women’s and Junior teams have been grand finalists in all grades and divisions winning dozens of premierships between them.
-Within a 2 year period, the Club was able to achieve an enviable double winning the 1st grade Men’s premiership in 2015 and Women’s in 2017.
+Within a 2 year period, the Club was able to achieve an enviable double winning the 1st grade Men’s premiership in 2015 and Women’s in 2017 (with the Women winning again in 2019).